Lodging a complaint with a community housing provider

 What if my complaint is serious or of a sensitive nature?

-If you believe a complaint to be of such a serious or sensitive nature that it needs the direct involvement of the Registrar (or other regulatory body) without prior notification to your housing provider, then you should contact your local Registrar’s office.
-That office will then decide the best way to progress any complaint.
+If you believe a complaint to be of such a serious or sensitive nature that it needs the direct involvement of the Registrar (or other regulatory body), without prior notification to your housing provider, then you should contact your local Registrar’s office.
+In most cases this will be the Registrar in the state or territory where the housing is located.
+The Registrar will then decide the best way to progress any complaint.

 Online form